 While August is still a month of monsoon rains, they ease by the end of the month.
 Visitors to Nepal in August will be welcomed by dazzlingly green rice fields.
-High altitude hiking is out of the question, but trails in the magical Mustang region remain dry.
+High altitude hiking is out of the question, but trails in the Mustang region remain dry.
 And this is a good time for cultural sightseeing—you'll have the most popular spots all to yourself.

 Weather

 Nepal sees enormous climatic variation between the plains of the Terai, the mid-hills where Kathmandu and Pokhara are located, and the high Himalaya.
-August is the final full month of the monsoon—intermittent rain does continue into September—so temperatures remain hot and humid around the country, and conditions wet and muddy.
+August is the final full month of the monsoon—intermittent rain does continue into September—so temperatures remain hot and humid around the country, and conditions are wet and muddy.

 Crowds & Costs